nix-community/awesome-nix/README.md

 * [How to Learn Nix](https://ianthehenry.com/posts/how-to-learn-nix/) - It's like a Let's Play, but for obscure software documentation.
 * [Nix - A One Pager](https://code.tvl.fyi/about/nix/nix-1p) - A one page introduction to the Nix language.
 * [Nix from First Principles: Flake Edition](https://tonyfinn.com/blog/nix-from-first-principles-flake-edition/) - A modern crash-course to using Nix features, Flakes, and developing with Nix.
-* [Nix in 100 Seconds](https://youtu.be/FJVFXsNzYZQ?si=lf_HgLiHYAnX-_vx) - A YouTube video from fireship presenting Nix in 100 seconds.
+* [Nix in 100 Seconds](https://youtu.be/FJVFXsNzYZQ?si=lf_HgLiHYAnX-_vx) - A YouTube video from Fireship presenting Nix in 100 seconds.
 * [Nix Notes](https://github.com/noteed/nix-notes) - A collection of short notes about Nix, each contributing to the same virtual machine image.
 * [Nix Pills](https://nixos.org/guides/nix-pills/) - The best way to learn, with examples.
 * [Nix Shorts](https://github.com/alper/nix-shorts) - A collection of short notes about how to use Nix, updated for Nix Flakes.